CrevsDaak/7c-galileo/readme.txt

 Galileo uses Axes and Darts so you can sword while you board, and board while you sword.
 Buckley's Buckler is a nice choice.
 Have that little halfling fool hurl Darts of Stunning before meleeing people in the face with his axe.
 Ow.
 It makes for very good fun times to be invisible and sing a Jester song.
 Galileo and Alora exchange a lot of banters together.
-Me gusta, muy bien.
+Bien, me gusta.

 -----------------------
 VII.
 Lines